sidharthjuyal/netflix-gpt/README.md

 # netflix-gpt
-This is the Movie Recommendation Tool based on user prompt ( with Integrated Authentication )
+This is a Movie Recommendation Tool based on user prompt ( with Integrated Authentication )
 - configure Parcel and React
 - configure TailwindCSS
 - Header Component